qaz40520/test/README.md

 ## Socail Login

+Login feature is based on native package, when you install whole thing, in index page have Login and Register button.

 go to `/login` page will see two button, fb and line login

 click button will go to their auth page then callback to login